 Stage 6 – A New Laundry Detergent

-Finally I came across this article and I was absolutely shocked.
+Finally I came across a blog post called “Why You Should STOP Using that Homemade Laundry Detergent” and I was absolutely shocked.
 It very clearly explains why homemade laundry detergent and things like soap nuts DO NOT WORK.
 Although I did have a period where the soap nuts seemed to clean clothes just fine, eventually they quit working and I had huge problem on my hands.

 Now we use Biokleen Laundry Powder and I am happy to say that our clothes are CLEAN.